 In Closing

-It’s astounding to me, when I can perceive the benevolent motivation clearly in the lives of our leaders, Gabriel of Urantia and Niánn Emerson Chase, that people would call them cult leaders.
+It’s astounding to me, when I can perceive the benevolent motivation clearly in the lives of our leaders, Van of Urantia and Niánn Emerson Chase, that people would call them cult leaders.
 It’s disgusting.
 When I’ve experienced personally the benefits of adhering to the counsel of eldership and fighting the spiritual battle of good vs. evil in myself, it is very clear to me that those who hurl accusations at us are “people of the lie.”
 Because they have made the choice to accept what is easy and quick over what is good and difficult.

 One only needs to look to the life of Jesus to see this exemplified.
 He was called a cult leader and crucified.
 When He uncompromisingly called out wrongdoing in the religious leaders of his day, who were extorting and enslaving the people they claimed to be leading, His character was assassinated, He was barred from speaking in the synagogues (the media outlets of His day), and eventually murdered, all with the assistance of one of His own apostles, who did not like that Jesus was telling him that he had problems within himself that needed to change.